hammerlab/pileup.js/README.md

     npm install
     grunt prod

+To play with the demo, you'll need [RangeHTTPServer][rs], which adds support for byte range requests to SimpleHTTPServer:

+    pip install rangehttpserver
+    python -m RangeHTTPServer

-Then open `playground.html` in your browser of choice.
+Then open `http://localhost:8000/playground.html` in your browser of choice.

 ## Development